GoogleCloudPlatform/data-science-on-gcp/README.md

 ### Try out the code on Google Cloud Platform
 <a href="https://console.cloud.google.com/cloudshell/open?git_repo=https://github.com/GoogleCloudPlatform/data-science-on-gcp&page=editor&open_in_editor=README.md"> <img alt="Open in Cloud Shell" src ="http://gstatic.com/cloudssh/images/open-btn.png"></a>

+The code on Qwiklabs (see below) is **continually tested**, and this repo is kept up-to-date.
+The code should work as-is for you, however, there are three very common problems that readers report:
-The most common problem that readers face is that the Bureau of Transportation website to download the airline dataset is down or has changed their throttling.
+* <i>Ch 2: Download data fails.</i> The Bureau of Transportation website to download the airline dataset periodically goes down or changes availability due to government furloughs and the like.
 Please use the instructions in 02_ingest/README.md to copy the data from my bucket.
-The rest of the chapters work off the data in the bucket, and so are fine.
-The code on Qwiklabs (see below) is **continually tested**, and this repo is kept up-to-date.
+The rest of the chapters work off the data in the bucket, and will be fine.

-So, the code works.
-If in doubt, please double check that you are following the instructions.
+* <i>Ch 3: Permission errors.</i> These typically occur because we expect that you will copy the airline data to your bucket.
+You don't have write access to gs://cloud-training-demos-ml/.
+The instructions will tell you to change the bucket name to one that you own.
+Please do that.
+* <i>Ch 4, 10: Dataflow doesn't do anything.</i>.
+The real-time simulation requires that you simultaneously run simulate.py and the Dataflow pipeline.
+If the Dataflow pipeline is not progressing, make sure that the ingest pipeline is still running.

+If the code doesn't work for you, I recommend that you try the corresponding Qwiklab lab to see if there is some step that you missed.

 ### Try out the code on Qwiklabs